dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_symmetry_and_scaling.rst

 As you can see, the :math:`P\,4/m\,m\,m` Patterson group is found with the highest confidence.
-For the corresponding space group, the mirror symmetries are removed to give :math:`P\,4\,2\,2`, as the chiral nature of macromolecules means we have a resctricted choice of space groups.
+For the corresponding space group, the mirror symmetries are removed to give :math:`P\,4\,2\,2`, as the chiral nature of macromolecules means we have a restricted choice of space groups.
 In this example, all datasets were indexed consistently, but this is not the case in general.